 The use of guns diminished the need for the earlier large cooperative groups of caribou hunters, groups who previously had constructed fences and corrals where the animals were driven and killed with spears.
 Following the urging of the missionaries that they make regular visits to receive the sacraments, some Innu found that they had to travel great distances each summer, if the missionaries could not visit each group's locality, as was often the case.
 However, the most serious disruptions to the hunting way of life of the Innu did not take place until the 20th century.

-Prior to World War I, fur prices rose, and Settlers (people of part-European, part-Inuit descent, now called Inuit-Metis, who had earlier resided on the coast) moved into the Upper Lake Melville region and began to trap along the major river valleys.
+Prior to World War I, fur prices rose, and Settlers (people of part-European, part-Inuit descent, now called the Southern Inuit of NunatuKavut, who had earlier resided on the coast) moved into the Upper Lake Melville region and began to trap along the major river valleys.
 The Settlers used individually-owned trap lines, and laid down laws of trespass, a system of land use that conflicted with that of the Innu.
 Soon they had taken over the best parts of former Innu trapping and hunting lands.
 After 1900, forestry projects also began operations in parts of the Innu area.
 As the population of major game animals, particularly the caribou, started to decline, Innu began showing up on the coast in a starving condition, seeking assistance from missionaries, traders, nursing stations and the government.

 From William B. Cabot, In Northern Labrador (London: J. Murray, 1912) 248.